Women's Solo Adventure Travel: 15 Best Trips 2026

 3. Portugal: Atlantic Adventure in a Safe European Country

-Best adventure activities: Surfing at Sagres, Ericeira, or Peniche (surf camps with female instructor options available); cycling the EuroVelo 1 coastal route from Porto to Lisbon; hiking the Fisherman’s Trail (Rota Vicentina) along the Costa Vicentina — one of Europe’s finest coastal hikes at 120 km with excellent accommodation throughout.
+Best adventure activities: Surfing at Sagres, Ericeira (Europe’s only World Surfing Reserve), or Peniche; cycling the EuroVelo 1 coastal route from Porto to Lisbon (860 km, 2–3 weeks); hiking the Fisherman’s Trail (Rota Vicentina) along the Costa Vicentina — 120 km of Europe’s finest coastal trail with excellent accommodation throughout (€15–€30/night in local guesthouses).

 4. Japan: Perfect Infrastructure for Solo Female Travelers